OpenPrinting/libcups/doc/IPPFILE.md

 - "scheme": URI scheme from the "uri" value, if any
 - "uri": URI, if any
 - "uriuser": Username from the "uri" value, if any
+- "uripassword": Password from the "uri" value, if any
 - "user": Current login user

     typedef bool (*ipp_fattr_cb_t)(ipp_file_t *file, void *cb_data, const char *name);